jeremycolby/CloudflareITGlue-Powershell-Module/readme.md

 >**Status:** Status of the Cloudflare DNS Zone
 >**Zone File:** BIND format zone file
 >**Domain Tracker:** Domain Tracker Tag
->**DNS Records:** Table of all DNS records in the zone and a link to the DNS zone page in Cloudflare
+>**DNS Records:** Table of all DNS records in the zone and a link to the zone page in Cloudflare
 >**Revisions:** Flex assets contain revision history by nature

 ## How it works